 Management, Business and Economics

-The Management, Business and Economics Pathway is offered at Durham, Newcastle, Queen’s and Ulster.
+The Management, Business and Economics Pathway is offered at Durham, Newcastle, Northumbria, Queen’s and Ulster.

 Our PhD programmes prepare students for careers in academia as well as the public and private sectors.

-Durham University Business School comprises three departments: Economics & Finance, Management & Marketing, and Accounting.
+Durham University Business School comprises four departments: Economics, Finance, Management & Marketing, and Accounting.
 Areas of expertise include Quantitative Research in Economics & Finance; Banking, Risk & Intermediation; International Business; Leadership; Organisational Dynamics; and Ecological Studies.

 Newcastle University Business School has academic units in Economics, Accounting, Finance and Management.
 Areas of expertise include Business, Accounting & Managerial History; Labour and Work; Strategy and Organisation; Marketing; Operations, Data and Information Systems; Innovation and Enterprise; Quantitative and Behavioural Finance; Applied, Behavioural and Theoretical Economics.